 The following frequently asked questions are based on inquiries from the general public that have reached EQAR.
 The list of questions and the respective answers are updated as appropriate.
-If you think a question is missing and should be added, please contact us.

 Application for inclusion on the Register is voluntary.
 Therefore, the fact that an agency is not included on the Register does not as such constitute any prejudice concerning the quality of its work, its credibility or legitimacy.